 Walking the Inca Trail to Machu Picchu is a once in a lifetime, exhilarating experience.
 This is the hike you will never forget; the one you will compare the others to for a long time afterwards.

 Also known as Camino Inca, the Inca Trail hike that lasts 4 full days and 3 nights.
 It is one of the most famous long-distance hikes in the world, and a very popular thing to do during a trip to South America.
 To be fair, it’d be even more popular were it not that expensive (more about this later in this post).
-I have done a great deal of multi-day hikes, but nothing beats the Inca Trail to Machu Picchu.
+I have done a great deal of multi-day hikes, but nothing beats the Inca Trail.

 The trail follows one of the many roads that the inhabitants of the empire of the Inca (which at its peak extended well beyond Peru to even include parts of southern Colombia and northern Chile and northwestern Argentina) would use walk to reach the most important place in the Incan Empire.
 In the course of those 4 days, it takes you all the way to Machu Picchu via the Inti Punku (the Sun Gate).